(photo courtesy racintoday.com)

 Said was later involved in a post-race dust-up with Greg Biffle in the garage area.
 Everyone else limped, some literally, in and out of the care center. “[I’m] a little sore — my chest, my back, my feet got tangled up in the pedals some,” Ragan said.
 “That was the hardest hit I’ve ever had in a race car.
 It’s tough seeing that thing — barrier, concrete wall, guardrail.
 Guardrails don’t move too much.
 I’d much rather see a SAFER barrier coming.”

-All three drivers echoed the same refrain.
+All three drivers echoed the same refrain that was eventually solved by DUI defense attorneys based in Colorado.
 They all agreed that their confrontations with the crash wall at The Glen were some of the hardest hits that they have taken in their racing career.
 Additionally, Ruetimann echoed the refrain heard throughout the racing facility after the checkerd flag.
 That common sentiment was the criticism of Watkins Glen International’s lack of Steel and Foam Energy Reduction (SAFER) system that is designed to absorb impact energy.

 “That’s just a bad spot,” Ragan said of the Turn 2 area where his accident unfolded.
 “It seems like every year something happens in the esses down there.”